 Building was also known as the Syndicate Building and later

 the Manufacturer’s Agents Building.
 Together the Walker and

 Hamilton Buildings were known as the Brick Block.

-only built back to one story.
+was only built back to one story.

 One curious note from the Commercial Club minutes

 of July 1917 indicates that Mr. Gorham (presumably the